 Autism in the Early Years: A Practical Guide (Second Edition) provides accessible material, support and advice for parents, teachers and professionals who are working together in an unfamiliar area following early diagnoses of autism in young children.

-Selected Contents: Preface 1.
+@contents: Selected Contents: Preface 1.
 Autism: an introduction 2.
 Assessment and diagnosis 3.
 The Role of Parents and Early Years Practitioners in supporting Assessment and Diagnosis 4.
 Implications of current theories for intervention 5.
 A Framework for Educational Intervention 6.
 Differentiating the Areas of Learning 7.
 Intervention within the EYFS 8.
 Developing Play 9.
 Behavioural Difficulties – from understanding to intervention 10.
 Behavioural difficulties – Keys to prevention 11.Observation profile Appendix 1: Diagnostic criteria for autism Appendix 2: Early learning goals: six areas of learning References Index

 Val Cumine is a Regional Autism Tutor for Birmingham University, County Senior Educational Psychologist for Autism in Lancashire and an independent consultant and trainer specialising in autism.